ed42311/100-days-of-code/log.md

 ## Day 14: 30 Jan 2017
 Unity Roll a ball agian.
 Got he ground and some of the phsyics in place.
 Very cool stuff.

+## Day 15: 31 Jan 2017
+Twitch.api  got a few things in place, took a minute

+## Day 16: 1 Feb 2017
+A bit of styling on the twitch api

+## Day 17: 2 Feb 2017
+got the rest of the unity engine stuff in place

+## Day 18: 3 Feb 2017
+weather app styling

+## Day 19: 4 Feb 2017
+A bit of debugging on the twitch api

+## Day 20: 5 Feb 2017
+Javascript Arrays

+## Day 21: 6 Feb 2017
+Unity Game Built

+## Day 22: 7 Feb 2017
+Started a new look at the twitch api, found some ways to build the object and make things more accessible, then I tried to make the API worj the way I wanted and it failed.
+Back to the drawing board.

+## Day 23: 8 Feb 2017
+Got the API back up without the errors

+## Day 24: 9 Feb 2017
+Started on the Twitch-tv UI

+## Day 25: 10 Feb 2017
+Got The Twitch tv working with on hovers adn I think all the user stories

+## Day 26: 11 Feb 2017
+Javascript 30 arrays project

+## Day 27: 12 Feb 2017

+## Day 28: 13 Feb 2017

+## Day 29: 14 Feb 2017

+## Day 30: 15 Feb 2017